 Choosing the best mattress size for you (and your partner) is as important as choosing the right fit of underwear.
 Too big or too small and you’ll be uncomfortable all the time.
-While your personal preferences for mattress size may be about comfort, style or health there’s no denying your bed set the tone for how well you sleep and can affect your mood the whole day long.
+Your personal preferences for mattress size may be about comfort, style or health but there’s no denying your bed sets the tone for how well you sleep and can affect your mood the whole day long.

-Thankfully mattresses, like underwear, come in a smorgasbord of shapes, styles and sizes.
+Thankfully mattresses, like underwear, come in smorgasbord of shapes, styles and sizes.
 If you sleep with someone else, you won’t be surprised to know that being disturbed by a partner is the number one sleep complaint from couples who share a bed.

 To know if a bed is the right fit for you, lie beside your partner on your mattress, with your hands under your head and your elbows pointing out.
 If your elbows barely graze each other or don’t touch at all, you’re on the right size mattress.

 This chart will help determine which mattress is the next size up from the one you’re sleeping on.
 After all, there’s more to understanding mattress size than just elbow room.

 Twin (or single) mattresses are most often used by children and college kids in dormitories.
 They were once a popular option for mature adults who slept alone in their own apartments or homes – or boarding houses, where space was tight.
 A regular twin mattress offers a comfortable length for most men and women but a Twin XL mattress (or Cal twin mattress) delivers an extra six inches in length.